Reviews You Can Rely On

 Credit: Jason Wanlass

-We traveled the world testing camping pillows in tents, hammocks, RVs, and airplanes.
-We measured each against five key performance metrics: comfort, weight, ease of use, packed size, and support.
-After hundreds of hours of sleeping on the job, we've compared notes, measurements, and experiences on each pillow.
-We tested a range of products that include compressible, stuffable, hybrid, and inflatable to give you our favorite recommendations to improve your night's sleep, wherever you lay your head.
+We've field-tested a range of camping pillows for many years.
+We traveled the world testing camping pillows while backpacking, car camping, hammocking, and flying on airplanes.
+We specifically looked at comfort, weight, ease of use, packed size, and support.
+After hundreds of hours of sleeping on the job, we've compared notes, measurements, and experiences on each pillow to help you find the right one wherever you lay your head.

 Top 15 Camping Pillows